Sam Dutton’s blog

 goodness: when used in techy contexts, as in ‘filled with API goodness’ or ‘pure XSLT goodness’

-love: as in ‘we’re loving the new desktop’ or ‘that kitten meme is getting a whole lotta love down here in W1′, ‘get a little API loveliness’
+love: as in ‘we’re loving the new desktop’, or ‘that kitten meme is getting a whole lotta love down here in W1’, or ‘get a little API loveliness’

-stuff: as in ‘cool stuff for your iPod’
+stuff: as in ‘cool stuff for your iPad’

--ista: as in Pythonista, Cameronista, jargonista (see above)
+-ista: as in Pythonista, Cameronista, standardista, jargonista (as used earlier in this post…)

 play space, sand pit: as in ‘this is the project play space, this is the sand pit’